contao/docs-archive/manual/en/08-Extension-Repository.md

 Enter the HTTPS URL of the GitHub repository in the settings.

 You can also specify the root folder name of your repository.
-In this case, the files and folders at the same level of this root folder will be ignored during the import.
+In this case, the files and folders outside of this root folder will be ignored during the import.

 ![](https://raw.github.com/contao/docs/3.1/manual/en/images/github-import.jpg)